JoshuaTurner3/kitctfctf_2022/README.md

 0. Prompts the user for a number and encrypts it
 1. Prompts the user for two parts of an encrypted message and returns whether or not the first digit is 0
-2. Exits the menu and prompts the user for a guess at te factors of a number
+2. Exits the menu and prompts the user for a guess at the factors of a randomly generated number

 ### The Beginning
   As with every CTF challenge, I started Prime Guesser 1 by downloading the relevant server file code and reading it relentllessly to understand what was ocurring in the program.
 Typically, this is pretty straightforward; however, for this challenge there were a lot of components to keep track of and I spent a while trying to understand each indivdual part in excrutiating detail.
 There were 6 important global and constant variables that I found immediately: